avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `SubnetConversionMessage`

-The `SubnetConversionMessage` is sent from the P-Chain to inform Subnet validator managers of the initial validator set.
+The P-Chain can produce a `SubnetConversionMessage` for consumers (i.e. validator managers) to be aware of the initial validator set.

 The following serialization is defined as a `ValidatorData`: